MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-add-qna.md

    }
    else {
-      // If no answers were returned from QnA Maker, reply with help. wait turnContext.sendActivity('No QnA Maker response was returned.'
+      // If no answers were returned from QnA Maker, reply with help. await turnContext.sendActivity('No QnA Maker response was returned.'
            + 'This example uses a QnA Maker Knowledge Base that focuses on smart light bulbs. '
            + `Ask the bot questions like "Why won't it turn on?" or "I need help."`);
    }